Dark-Edge/Standalone_Poker/README.md

 # INSTALLATION :

-Add “Poker” in your server.cfg
+Add “ensure Standalone_Poker” in your server.cfg

 # IN GAME :